Jazzo/Git-Deploy-by-FTP/README.md

 ## Usage

 	dp.sh -p <project-name> -d <commit-sha> [--not-simulate]
 	 -p, --project 	 The name of the project to deploy (it is the configuration file that will be used) -d, --deploy 	 The commit you want to deploy --not-simulate  Deploy, not simulate!
+	 --no-colors	 Disable colors layout
 * The '-p' parameter is simple to understand (read above the Configuration).
 * The '-d' is the commit that you want to deploy.
 * By default it works as a simulation, only when you will be ready add the '--not-simulate' parameter to deploy to the production environment!